-When you drink alcohol, even a small quantity of it, causes your stomach to produce acid.
+When you drink alcohol, even a small quantity of it, it causes your stomach to produce acid.

-When excess alcohol is consumed, it leads to increased production of stomach acid, which can lead to gastritis.
+Consumption of excess alcohol leads to increased production of stomach acid, which can lead to gastritis.

 Why do my ears burn when I drink alcohol?